Robert Shapiro (lawyer): Personal life

+After his son Brent's death from a drug overdose in 2005, he founded the Brent Shapiro Foundation, a nonprofit organization with an aim to raise drug awareness, for which he serves as chairman of the board, as well as Pickford Lofts, a rehabilitation facility.
+Through the Brent Shapiro Foundation, high school kids who enter into after-school activities through Brent's Club who stay sober can receive college scholarships through the Foundation.

 Portrayals in films and television

-Shapiro is known as a "celebrity" lawyer and as such is a celebrity himself.
-He has appeared as himself (or as a lawyer resembling his real-life self) in a number of films and television series, including the film Havoc (2005).
+Shapiro is known as a "celebrity" lawyer and as such, is a celebrity himself.
+He has appeared as himself (or as a lawyer resembling his real life self) in a number of films and television series, including the film Havoc (2005).
 He has also been portrayed by actors in film dramatizations of the O.J.
 Simpson murder trial.